 - 1/2 - 1 teaspoon chili flakes

-- Add all ingredients to a slow cooker, starting with 1 cup of water.
+- Add all ingredients to a slow cooker.
 Stir until everything is fully incorporated.

 - Turn the slow cooker to high and cook for 3 - 4 hours until sweet potato cooks through and the curry has thickened.